 Ali has a keen interest in nature, wildlife and the wider environment.
 She has a background in planning, community work, environmental policy and projects within local authorities and the voluntary sector.
 Ali can be found out and about walking or tending her allotment, is a primary school governor (a chair of governors until recently) and a volunteer in her neighbourhood.
 A new grandparent, she is very concerned about the current and continuing effects of climate change on people and the natural world.

-Project worker (part time)
+Project Worker (part time)

 Kim has over thirty years’ experience in the environment sector, including practical conservation, managing waste and resources and working with volunteers.
 Kim is passionate about inspiring people to take action for the environment and is keen to involve young people in action for their futures.
 As an avid cyclist and advocate for local food, she also volunteers with local groups to promote active travel and growing food close to home.

-Admin/Finance (part time)
+Volunteer engagement officer (part time)

 Helen is passionate about volunteering and getting things done!
 After years of running her own catering business and managing teams of staff and busy events, she has joined EPIKS to spread her infectious enthusiasm.
 She loves being outdoors in nature and is working hard as Project Manager for the Huddersfield Riverside Nature Park.